 The Montessori response to these criticisms over the last century has been to point out that liberty and discipline are interdependent.
 The more opportunities children have to build self-discipline, knowledge, and independence, the more freedom they gain, socially, intellectually and creatively.

-Can a Century-old Model Work for 21st-century Children?
+Can a Century Old Model Work for Twenty-First-Century Children?

 Maria Montessori’s century-old experiment incorporates traditions stretching back to the 18th century yet she was also the first progressive educator of the 19th century.
 By 1914 there were Montessori schools all over the world, including in Australia, when already influential academics were labeling the pedagogy old-fashioned.